Hazardous substances are used throughout the region for many purposes.

 Find out about how hazardous substances are managed and regulated nationally by Environmental Protection Authority (EPA).

-Check out the Department of Labour's website for important workplace safety and health information, laws and regulations.
+Check out the WorkSafe New Zealand website for important workplace safety and health information, laws and regulations.

 The USA’s Agency for Toxic Substances and Disease Registry has lots of information on various hazardous substances and their health effects.